ankane/secure-spreadsheet/README.md

 The [Office Open XML format](https://en.wikipedia.org/wiki/Office_Open_XML) provides a standard for encryption and password protection

-Works with Excel, LibreOffice Calc, and Mac Preview
+Works with Excel, Numbers, and LibreOffice Calc

 ## Getting Started